SteveBarnett/Remixing/_thinking/getting-in-and-out-of-the-way-of-happiness.md

 updated: 2024-12-16
 ---

+Our base state is peace.
+Not happy exactly.
+More like an absence of unhappiness.
+Being an embodied human being means having highs and lows, happiness and sadness.
+Being okay with that can help.
+And we can have less unhappiness by letting go of some of our requirements for happiness.

 - Remember that **everyone has more suffering and less happiness than they want.**
 - **A good life is** rich and interesting, but **not always happy.**
 - **Recognise and accept unhappiness**, without identifying with it.